eerbee/UB-vti-s4-imvoweb/README.md

 # IMVO Website
-REST API and data management website for our IMVO Android application for final exams assignments , we using Laravel framework to build this website.
+REST API and data management website for our IMVO Android application for final exams assignments, we using Laravel framework to build this website.

 ## Member
 [M. Syahrul S](https://github.com/80cassava)\